 Minnesota Health Information Clearinghouse

-The Minnesota Health Information Clearinghouse is a resource for health-related information and publications.
+The Minnesota Health Information Clearinghouse is a resource for health-related information.
 We answer questions and make referrals when necessary to sources who can provide further information or assistance.
 Our clients include consumers, employers, providers, health plans, government agencies, and others.
-We provide information and publications mainly about the following topics.
+We provide information mainly about the following topics.

 - Health coverage options